qiang2100/STTM/README.md

 ## Datasets

-We provided the following five short text datasets for evaluation.
+We provided the following six short text datasets for evaluation.
 The summary statistics and semantic topics of these datasets (SearchSnippets, StackOverflow and Biomedical) are described in the [paper](https://arxiv.org/pdf/1701.00185.pdf).
 The statistics of the two datasets (Tweet and GoogleNews) are described in the "DMM" paper.
 * SearchSnippets: This dataset was selected from the results of web search transaction using predefined phrases of 8 different domains.

 * StackOverflow: This is the challenge data published in Kaggle.com.
 The raw dataset consists 3,370,528 samples through July 31st, 2012 to August 14, 2012.
 Here, the dataset randomly select 20,000 question titles from 20 different tags.